ashpakouski/DynamicOcean-Android/README.md

 # Dynamic Ocean 🐡

-Dynamic Ocean is a simple game, that implements an idea of utilizing camera hole as an element of gameplay.
+Dynamic Ocean is a simple game that implements the idea of utilizing the camera hole as an element of gameplay.

-To play this game, you have to follow some super simple steps:
+To play this game, follow these super simple steps:
-1. Open the app and grant necessary permissions.
+1. Open the app and grant the necessary permissions.
-2. Activate Dynamic Ocean by clicking corresponding button at the bottom of the screen.
-Now you can close the app, Dynamic Ocean will not stop.
+2. Activate Dynamic Ocean by clicking the corresponding button at the bottom of the screen.
+You can now close the app, and Dynamic Ocean will continue running.
 3. Shake your device to make the Ocean and a little Blowfish appear on your screen.
-4. Tilt your device to make the Blowfish swim into a camera hole.
+4. Tilt your device to guide the Blowfish into the camera hole.
-5. When attempt succeeds, the Ocean collapses automatically and you can shake your device again to start a new game.
+5. When the attempt succeeds, the Ocean will collapse automatically, and you can shake your device again to start a new game.
-6. Go back to the app and stop the Ocean until you want to play again to prevent a device from unwanted battery drain.
+6. Return to the app and stop the Ocean when you're done playing to prevent unwanted battery drain.

-7. Have fun!
+Have fun!

 ## Screenshots
 [<img src="https://user-images.githubusercontent.com/50966785/193657652-c7f1eb6a-c955-40c8-911e-82e04b5ba6ca.png" align="center"